 The drive from Denver to Moab takes around 5:30 hours and is 355 miles in length.
 The drive is picturesque especially as you drive through the Glenwood Canyon stretch of highway on I-70.

 You can take I-70 all the way to UT 191 to get to Moab.
 I would suggest that you get off at UT 128 instead.
-The road is considered a scenic byway and if you take it you will find out why.
+The road is almost 45 miles long and is considered a scenic byway.
+If you drive the road, you’ll see why.

 There are two exits you can take to get on the road.
 The one that we took was exit 214.
 It takes you through the ghost town of Cisco before you hit the main part of UT 128.

 Arches is one of my favorite parks to visit.
-Just like in Rocky Mountain National Park you need a reservation to enter Arches.
+You don’t need a reservation to visit the park as of 2026.

 The main road that goes through the park has numerous places that you can stop to enjoy some of the arches, overlooks and other features in the park.
 It is 18 miles from the entrance station to the back of the park.